ClockworksIO/clockworksio.github.io/_posts/2018-11-25-reactive-datalog-with-vega.md

 updates to our queries, as new data arrives in the system.

 Any further communication is build around Clojure's amazing async library.
-The client code [4] is available for both Clojure & ClojureScript.
+The client code[^clj3df] is available for both Clojure & ClojureScript.
 When connecting to the server, we get a single connection handle: